The History of Wilson Workforce and Rehabilitation Center (WWRC)

 A graduate from Randolph-Macon Men's College, Virginia Theological Seminary and the University of Virginia, Bill, has been honored with a Citation of Merit from the President's Committee on Employment of the Handicapped and a Certificate of Recognition from the Multiple Sclerosis Society

-Bill did his Chaplaincy Internship (../chaplaincy/default.htm) as well as taught in the Special Education Department (../menuroot/VR-educational-support-serv.htm) at Woodrow Wilson Rehabilitation Center.
+Bill did his Chaplaincy Internship (../chaplaincy/default.htm) as well as taught in the Special Education Department (../menuroot/VR-educational-support-serv.htm) at Wilson Workforce and Rehabilitation Center.
 He also served in the Chaplain's Department at Western State Hospital.

 In 1975, the Medical/Administration Building was dedicated to honor the Center's 2nd Director, Frank O. Birdsall, and WWRC co-founder, Dr. Roy M. Hoover.
 The building was then name the Birdsall-Hoover Medical Building.

 Dr. Roy M. Hoover of Tallahassee, Florida, former Roanoke orthopedic surgeon.
-Co-founder and former medical director of Woodrow Wilson Rehabilitation Center.
+Co-founder and former medical director of Wilson Workforce and Rehabilitation Center.

 - Medical Consultant 1947 - 1954